 (Other than that awesome Daisy hat I’m rocking in the picture above, of course.)
 You can check out my full camping packing list, but here are a few essentials for camping at Fort Wilderness:

 - Reflective blankets: Our old camper didn’t have air conditioning and it gets super hot in Florida.
-We used these to cover the cloth bunk ends and reflect some of the sunlight.
+We used reflective blankets to cover the cloth bunk ends and reflect some of the sunlight.
 The temperature difference inside was dramatic and these are great for either tents or pop-ups.

 - Bug spray: Fort Wilderness is wooded and lush so naturally it’s a breeding ground for mosquitoes.
 As much as I love the place, all of my fond childhood memories also involve mosquito bites.
 Protect yourself with some bug spray.